The high school has no track team, no track coach, no running track.

 Finally, full force, I was in a race to a finish line I couldn't see, and I didn't know how to win it.

-An unlikely coach finds him alone on the field and trains him to take on the unfolding mystery of his life and the challenge of Time itself.
+An unlikely coach finds him alone on the field and offers to coach him and, he would discover, take on the unfolding mystery of his life.

 "Tomorrow I will have another question for you: In running, what do you want?”